ttscoff/howzit_old/README.md

 A command-line reference tool for tracking project build systems

+Howzit is a tool that allows you to keep Markdown-formatted notes about a project's tools and procedures.
+It functions as an easy lookup for notes about a particular task, as well as a task runner to automatically execute appropriate commands.

+## Features

+- Match section titles with any portion of title (fuzzy matching)
+- Automatic pagination of output, with optional Markdown highlighting
+- Wrap output with option (`-w COLUMNS`) to specify width (default 80, 0 to disable)
+- Use `@run()`, `@copy()`, and `@open()` to perform actions within a build notes file
+- Use `@include()` to import another section's tasks
+- Use fenced code blocks to include/run embedded scripts
+- Set iTerm 2 marks on section titles for navigation when paging is disabled

 ## Getting Started

 Howzit is a simple, self-contained script (at least until I get stupid and make a gem out of it).